Urbandub

 Urbandub is a Filipino rock band from Cebu City, Philippines formed in 2000.
 The band's current line-up consisted of Gabby Alipe, John Dinopol, Lalay Lim, Sam Saludsong and Russ Manaloto.

 Urbandub is the first indie band in the Philippines to release albums nationwide with the assistance of a major label.
 The label also featured Urbandub in a Pinoy rock compilation entitled "FULL VOLUME", with a remake of Sade's "No Ordinary Love".
 The band recently garnered the attention of fans throughout Southeast Asia with a tour in Singapore.

-The band posted on Facebook stating that they will be having their last concert with their original line-up on May 9, 2015.
+The band posted on Facebook stating that they would be having their last concert with their original line-up on May 9, 2015.
 Bass guitarist and back-up vocalist Lalay Lim and drummer JanJan Mendoza left the band to prioritize their families afterwards.

 In 2016, Alipe and Dinopol reunited to reform Urbandub (also dubbed as "Gab and John") along with bass player Russ Manaloto and drummer Sam Saludsong.
 In 2018, Lim and Mendoza returned after a hiatus from the band.

 Background

 Birth (2001)

 Urbandub's debut album suffered distribution problems due to the lack of support from major record companies.
 Later in the year, their first single "Come" was released and accompanied with a music video funded by Sonic Boom productions.
 The following singles from the album included "Boy", "Give", and "Would You Go".
 Although only a modest success at the time, the album managed to earn the band some degree of notoriety within Cebu City.
-Birth is raw and heavy, with obvious influences of Deftones and other experimental rock bands.
 Though the album's production quality was rough, it emerged as a successor to the scene that dominated independent radio in the mid 1990.